Appearance

 - Catheter material shears at stress concentration point

 ICU Medical and Teleflex mitigate post-insertion risk with antimicrobial coatings.
 AngioDynamics mitigates dwell-time risk with anti-thrombotic surfaces.
-None of them address the insertion-time mechanical failure that drives the 90% failure mode in BD's data.
+None of them address the insertion-time mechanical failure that drives the 54.6% combined failure mode in PowerGlide's data (34.1% mechanical + 20.5% specific insertion failures, n=132).

 Head-to-Head Comparison